cciw-uk/data-protection/Decisions and actions document.rst

 This document is a list of decisions/recommendations and actions taken when applying GDPR.

-It currently has a lot of ``STATUS:TODO`` items - these will hopefully progress to ``STATUS:DONE``, and various future tense sentences will change to past tense.
+It currently has a lot of **TODO** items - these will hopefully progress to DONE, and various future tense sentences will change to past tense.

 Approach
 --------